Save big (up to $1,875) on small business tools with our free membership, business.com+

 Methodology

 When evaluating the top CRM software, we conducted extensive research comparing dozens of CRM platforms.
 Our product review process included customer support team communication, feature and functionality evaluations, pricing comparisons, and an examination of numerous tutorials, webinars and support materials.
 When looking for the best CRM with ERP capabilities specifically, we evaluated ERP functionality as well as contact, opportunity and account management.
-We also assessed financial management tools, workflow automation, reporting and analytics, customization options, and available integrations.
+We also assessed financial management tools, workflow automation, reporting and analytics, customization options, available integrations, and the level of customer service.

 Oracle NetSuite CRM FAQ